 East Texas ranks high on my list due to it being the most accessible to the budget-conscious.
 Leases are affordable here and many are very large and well managed on timber company lands.
 East Texas also boasts more public land open to hunting than anywhere else in the state.
 This includes The Sam Houston National Forest, The Davy Crocket National Forest, and the Sabine National Forest.
 Hundreds of thousands of acres are open to hunt with little more than a permit and a license.

 Texas Whitetails are by no means limited to these regions.
 West Texas presents big, open expanses dotted by mountainous scenery that whitetail call home.
-The grasslands and farm land of the panhandle holds a spot in my heart from my time chasing pronghorn there, but those crops and open places are home to some fine whitetails as well.
+The grasslands and farm land of the panhandle holds a spot in my heart from my time chasing pronghorn.
+However those crops and open places are home to some fine whitetails as well.
 Wherever you find yourself in Texas there will likely be great deer hunting.
-Finally, Texas is primarily private land and if you prefer the solitude of private vs public land and a Texas whitetail is on your list for next season, now is the time to search for a lease opening.
+Finally, Texas is primarily private land.
+If you prefer the solitude of private vs public land and a Texas whitetail is on your list for next season, now is the time to search for a lease opening.